bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 7.
 Creating Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the system is deployed, configurations and modules are uploaded, the streaming layer with necessary infrastructure is created, an instance is to be created in the next step.
+Once the system is deployed, configurations and modules are uploaded, the streaming layer with necessary infrastructure is created, we are going to create instances in the next step.

-For each module, an instance should be created.
+An individual instance should be created for each module.

-Creating Instances
-"""""""""""""""""""""""""""""
-For instance creation we will send the POST requests.
-See the instructions below for creating instances for the example task solution.
+See the instructions below for creating instances for the example task.

 To create an instance of the *sj-regex-input* module send the following request::